Efficiently import files from Supabase in Python

 Best practices for importing files from Supabase

-- Maintain Secure Credentials: Keep your API keys secure and avoid hardcoding them in your code.
+- Secure your credentials: Store API keys and secrets in environment variables rather than embedding them in code.

 Additional resources to optimize Supabase and Python workflows